Shykaro/Shykaro/README.md

 - 👋 Hi, I’m Alex, also known as Shykaro
 - 👀 I’m interested in Game and Web developing, as well as other creative processes
 - 🌱 I’m currently learning more on Game design, as well as web developing.
-Currently I'm studying Online Media at a german university.
+I'm also studying Online Media at a german university right now.
 - ✨ I’m looking to collaborate on Games, Webdesign and photo as well as video editing
 - 📫 Have a deeper look on my reference page